Alice Little: Luxury companion career

 Little has been in the legal sex work industry since November 2015 when she started work at the Sagebrush Ranch, then moved on to the Moonlite BunnyRanch in October 2017.

-In May 2021, Little moved to the Chicken Ranch due to its location in the first Nevada county to announce brothels were allowed to reopen since the start of the COVID-19 pandemic.
+In 2020, the legal brothels of Nevada were closed in response to the COVID-19 pandemic.
+In response, Little sued the Governor of Nevada, Steve Sisolak.
+In May 2021, she moved to the Chicken Ranch due to its location in the first Nevada county to announce brothels were allowed to reopen since the start of the pandemic.
 Little runs workshops for the other sex workers at the ranch, focusing on business management.
+As an avid sports fan, she gained notoriety for her offerings to local teams.

+In 2026, Little wrote an op-ed for The Nevada Independent, As a sex worker, I'm better off as an entrepreneur — not an employee.
+She announced her move to Sheri's Ranch shortly after.

 Sex education career

 Little, who began her work in sex-positive careers as a BDSM sex educator, continues to produce videos for her YouTube channel with content focused on sex education.
 She has a seasonal series called Coffee with Alice.
 In this series of videos she discusses "different intimacy topics" and answers audience questions.
 Little also produces three other series for her channel, Ask A Sex Worker, Sex Toy Reviews, and (S)explained!
 An additional series, Bunny Ranch, was completed in April 2019.

 In addition to her YouTube channel, she also writes sex education articles and opinion pieces for a variety of publications, including HuffPost, Business Insider, HuffPost United Kingdom, Yahoo!
 News, SheKnows, Insider Inc., Refinery29, The Reno Gazette-Journal, The Nevada Independent, and Guys Gab.